• Skip to primary navigation

 Prairie Peaks Campground

 With the backdrop of the Rocky Mountains, Prairie Peaks Campground offers seasonal camping for short or long-term campers.
 The campground is located approximately 50 km from Waterton Lakes National Park and is open from May to October.
-There are plenty of amenities offered here including large RV sites, full hookups, potable water, playground, pond for fishing, canoeing, or swimming, and coming soon are pickleball courts, laundry facilities, and even a small movie theatre.
+There are plenty of amenities offered here, including large RV sites, full hookups, potable water, a playground, a pond for fishing, canoeing, or swimming, and coming soon are pickleball courts, laundry facilities, and even a small movie theatre.
 It’s a great spot for families to relax and then head into the national park for a day of adventures.
 The campground is not equipped for tenting.
 Rates for a site are $48 per night or $285 per week.

 Backcountry Camping in Waterton